and Independent Probing

 Behavior," "Online Education," and "Digital Content / Internet /

 Audio-Visual Cultural Content."
-This site advocates for "Holistic Education"
+This site advocates for "Interdisciplinary Learning"

 in its teaching philosophy, guiding transnational and cross-university